 Next, look at how long the blurbs are and how many are in first-person or third-person styles.
 Some genres are almost exclusively one or the other, and some are surprisingly close to 50/50.
 Neither is right or wrong, and there’s no rule that says your blurb must match your book, but you might find that your style of writing suits one or the other more easily.
 If you can, try writing your blurb in a couple of different styles; this makes you think about what in your story is really going to appeal to readers.

 Finally, look at the blurbs themselves: I’ve collected them all together for you in a PDF file, so you can skim them quickly, and pick out the ones that appeal to you.
-Click on the ‘Download the Blurbs’ button to save them to your computer, and work through them one by one.
+Click on the Blurbs button in the Downloads section to save them to your computer, and work through them one by one.
 Try and think like a reader of your work, and note down the ones that would make your reader want to buy the book.